mantasu/glasses-detector/docs/docs/examples.rst

         input_path="path/to/dir",         # failed files will raise a warning output_path="path/to/output.csv", # img_name1.jpg,<pred>...
-        format="proba",                   # <pred> is a probability of sunglasses pbar="Processing",                # Set to None to disable )
+        format="proba",                   # <pred> is a probability of sunglasses pbar="Processing",                # set to None to disable )

     # Generates a directory with masks